rami-abadi/Mouse-Controller-in-VHDL/README.md

 2-we also conrol the directions by implementing x_mov and y_mov on the horizontal and vertical directions 3-and the valid indicates a new data to be executed.
 4- the clock frequency is 50MHZ.

+All the code was implemented in Quartos and tested in ModelSim.